-(The information that follows about robotic assisted radical prostatectomyand laparoscopic radical prostatectomy is meant as general guidance.
+(The information that follows about laparoscopic radical prostatectomy and robotic assisted laparoscopic radical prostatectomy is meant as general guidance.
 As procedures may vary slightly from hospital to hospital, ask for more advice from staff at the hospital you are attending.
 If you have been given any specific guidance by the hospital then it is important that you follow their instructions.)

-When you and your doctors have decided that robotic assisted radical prostatectomy (RARP) or laparoscopic radical prostatectomy (LRP) is the most appropriate treatment in your particular circumstances, you will be asked to sign a consent form agreeing to go ahead with the treatment.
+When you and your doctors have decided that laparoscopic radical prostatectomy (LRP) or robotic assisted laparoscopic radical prostatectomy (RALRP) is the most appropriate treatment in your particular circumstances, you will be asked to sign a consent form agreeing to go ahead with the treatment.